Student Frequently Asked Questions

 I’m having difficulty in a class, what should I do?

 The first thing is to speak with your instructor.
-(See Steps to talking with Faculty.)
-You can also visit any of the following areas for assistance: Learning Center located in Kirkman Hall, Room 129; Write to Excellence Center located in Drew Hall, Room 234; or The Lit Lab located in Kaufman Hall, Room 329.
+Instructors should have a contact email address, their office hours and office location in their syllabus.
+Additionally, you can also visit the McNeese Write to Excellence Center or the Academic Computing and Learning Center.
 You can contact these departments for more information on the services offered.
 These services are free to all students so please use the resources available.
 The important thing is to seek help as soon as possible.

 What is academic probation?

 A student is usually placed on academic probation when their cumulative GPA drops below a 2.0.
 A student will remain on probation (as long as each semester they earn a semester GPA of 2.0 so a C average) until their cumulative GPA is a 2.0 or higher.
 If a student is on academic probation and fails to earn a semester GPA of 2.0, they will be suspended and have to sit out one academic semester.

 What is the difference between a withdrawal and a resignation?